-5. Operator Point of Contact Information: First Name, Middle Initial, Last Name: Title: D. Facility Information 1.
-Facility Name: 2.
-Facility Address: Street/Location: City: State: ZIP Code: County or Similar Government Subdivision: 3.
-Latitude/Longitude for the facility: Latitude:° N (decimal degrees) Longitude: ° W (decimal degrees) Latitude/Longitude Data Source: Map GPS Other: If you used a USGS topographic map, what was the scale?
-Horizontal Reference Datum: NAD 27 NAD 83 WGS 84 4.
-Is your project/site located on Indian country lands?
-If yes, provide the name of the Indian tribe associated with the area of Indian country (including name of Indian reservation, if applicable): 5.
+5. Operator Point of Contact Information: First Name, Middle Initial, Last Name Title: D. Facility Information 1.
+Facility Name: 2, Facility Address: City: Image: State in the stat County or Similar Government Subdivision: 3.
+Latitude/Longitude for the facility: Latitude:° N (decimal degrees) Longitude:° W (decimal degrees) Latitude/Longitude Data Source:  Maps 🔹 GPS 🗖 Other If you used a USGS topographic map, what was the scale?
+Horizontal Reference Datum:  NAD 27 🗖 NAD 83 🔲 WGS 84 4.
+Is your facility located on Indian Country lands?
+YES 🗋 NO If yes, provide the name of the Indian tribe associated with the area of Indian country (including name of Indian reservation, if applicable): 5.
 Are you a "federal operator" as defined in Appendix A?
-6. What is the ownership type of the facility? 🗌 Federal Facility (U.S. Government) 🔲 Privately Owned Facility 🔲 Municipality ☐ County Government ☐ Corporation ☐ State Government ☐ Tribal Government ☐ School District ☐ District ☐ Mixed Ownership (e.g. Public/Private) ☐ Municipal or Water District 7.
-Have stormwater discharges from your facility been covered previously under an NPDES permit? 🔲 YES 🔲 NO If yes, provide the NPDES ID if you had coverage under EPA's MSGP or the NPDES permit number if you had coverage under an EPA individual permit: 8.
-Has your facility previously been covered by a No Exposure exclusion? 🔲 YES 📉 NO If yes, provide the NPDES ID for your previous No Exposure exclusion: 9.
-Identify the 4-digit Standard Industrial Classification (SIC) code or 2-letter Activity Code that best represents the products produced or services rendered for which your facility is primarily engaged, as defined in MSGP: Primary SIC Code: OR Primary Activity Code 10.
+YES 🔲 NO 6.
+What is the ownership type of the facility?
+Federal Facility (U.S. Privately Owned Facility Municipality County Government) Corporation State Government Tribal Government School District District Mixed Ownership (e.g., Municipal or Water Public/Private) District 7.
+Have stormwater discharges from your facility been covered previously under an NPDES permit?
+YES  NO If yes, provide the NPDES ID if you had coverage under EPA's MSGP or the NPDES permit number if you had coverage under an EPA individual permit: 8.
+Has your facility previously been covered by a no exposure exclusion? \square YES \square NO If yes, provide the NPDES ID for your previous no exposure exclusion: 9.
+Identify the 4-digit Standard Industrial Classification (SIC) code or 2-letter Activity Code that best represents the products produced or services rendered for which your facility is primarily engaged, as defined in the MSGP, and the applicable sector and subsector of your primary industrial activity (See Appendix D): Primary SIC Code OR Primary Image: Code Image: Cod 10.
 Total size of site associated with industrial activity: (to the nearest quarter acre) 11.
-Have you paved or roofed over a formerly exposed, pervious area in order to qualify for the no exposure exclusion? 🔲 YES 🔲 NO If yes, please indicate approximately how much area was paved or roofed over.
+Have you paved or roofed over a formerly exposed, pervious area in order to qualify for the no exposure exclusion?
+YES  NO If yes, please indicate approximately how much area was paved or roofed over.
 Completing this question does not disqualify you for the no exposure exclusion.
 However, your permitting authority may use this information in considering whether stormwater discharges from your site are likely to have an adverse impact on water quality, in which case you could be required to obtain permit coverage.
-Less than one (1) acre One (1) to five (5) acres Ome (5) acres
+Less than one (1) acre One (1) to five (5) acres More than five (5) acres